Indigenous Knowledge Project – Consultations

 About the Consultation topics:

 Our four consultation topics explore different options drawn from the conversations and research we’ve done to better understand how we can support Indigenous Knowledge.
-These consultations are an opportunity to get into more detail about what changes we can make.

 - Enhance the process for trade marks and designs – We are exploring ways to enhance the trade marks and designs systems.
 We want to help make sure that people aren’t using IK in ways that could be inappropriate, unfair or offensive.
-Through our consultations, we will explore how people using the IP system could show they have consent to use IK in a trade mark – or tell us if they are using knowledge which belongs to them.
+Through our consultations, we explored how people using the IP system could show they have consent to use IK in a trade mark – or tell us if they are using knowledge which belongs to them.

 - Explore interest in authenticity labelling – The way products or services are labelled helps consumers understand their options and make informed choices.
 We want to understand from Indigenous businesses what sort of labelling could support authentic Aboriginal and Torres Strait Islander arts and crafts, as well as products in other sectors such as traditional or bush foods and medicines.
 Labelling could be one part of solving the issue of inauthentic products.